projekt-matara/es5-v-es8/README.md

 In both the `es5` and `es8` directories, open `config.js` and enter the url to your mongo database.

-You will also find a Postman json file in the root directory so you can play with the apis as needed
+You will also find a Postman json file in the root directory so you can play with the apis as needed.